-The irrigation system consists of pumps, purifiers, plumbing pipes permanently installed in the orchard, drip hoses, and water distribution valves.
+The irrigation system consists of pumps, cleaners, plumbing pipes permanently installed in the orchard, drip hoses, and water distribution valves.

-The water supplied is concentrated in the main active part of the plant root system, with a very small flow, so the efficiency of using water and fertilizer is very high.
+The water supplied is concentrated in the central active part of the plant root system, with a minimal flow, so water and fertilizer efficiency is very high.

 Some coffee-growing regions in Brazil, Ivory Coast, and India have used this irrigation technique (Azizuddin, 1994).

-The drip irrigation technique has many advantages such as water saving (30-50%).
-The results of Snoeck’s (1988) study in Ivory Coast showed that drip irrigation can save 50% of irrigation compared to rain spray irrigation while coffee yield (accumulated 2 years) has no difference between the two irrigation methods.
+The drip irrigation technique has many advantages, such as water saving (30-50%).
+Snoeck’s (1988) study in Ivory Coast showed that drip irrigation could save 50% of irrigation compared to rain spray irrigation, while coffee yield (accumulated two years) has no difference between the two irrigation methods.